 2This is in stark contrast to the large literature on regular panel models with IFE; see but a few Ahn et al. (2001, 2013), Bai (2009), Bai and Ng (2013), Moon and Weidner (2015, 2017).
 Panel data models with interactive effects also specify (i) γ_i as fixed but f_t random, (ii) γ_i as random but f_t fixed, and (iii) both as random (see Hsiao 2018 for details).
-Case (i) is also of interest in connection with spatial econometrics literature as it induces error cross-section dependence (CD) as does the spatial error term.
+The case (i) is also of interest in connection with the spatial econometrics literature as it induces error cross-section dependence (CD) as does the spatial error term.
 Pesaran and Tosetti (2011) refer to the former as strong CD and the latter as weak CD.
 They are perhaps the first researchers who join the two strands in literature in dealing with error cross-section dependence.

-based on a transformation approach, which is valid for small T. Except KP, all the other four papers discussed above assume first-order spatial effects with time-invariant spatial weights.
-The later two papers further restrict the model to be free from spatial errors, which may be the key for their IV approaches to work.
-Clearly, these assumptions are too restrictive, in particular, from perspectives of network effects and social interaction as discussed in KP.
+at the same time adjusts the degrees of freedom loss.
+The GMM method does not require further bias corrections for valid inferences but requires that T be small.
+Cui et al. (2023) propose instrumental variable (IV) estimation of a simple DSPD-IFE model without spatial errors, under Pesaran's (2006) common correlated effects setup, which is valid for large n and large T. Except KP, all the other three papers discussed above assume first-order spatial effects with time-invariant spatial weights.
+Clearly, these assumptions are too restrictive, in particular, from the perspectives of network effects and social interaction as discussed in KP.

-In this paper, we study a general class of DSPD-IFE models similar to that studied by KP, using likelihood-based methods and focusing on the most important asymptotic scenarios of (i) T being fixed and (ii) T being large but small relative to n.
-Scenario (i) serves as an alternative to KP's GMM approach.
-We introduce M-estimation methods, which are valid for both of these asymptotic scenarios.
-We obtain a set of unbiased estimating functions (EF) by adjusting the concentrated conditional quasi scores (CCQS) of the common parameters and the factor parameters, given initial observations and with factor loadings being concentrated out, to directly remove the effects of conditioning (or IVP) and concentration (or IPP) before estimation.
+In this paper, we study a general class of DSPD-IFE models similar to that studied by KP, but use likelihood-based methods and focus on the two most important asymptotic scenarios: (i) T is fixed and (ii) T is large but small relative to n.
+The scenario (i) is studied by KP based on the GMM approach, but the likelihood-based approach has not been considered.
+Scenario (ii) has not been considered at all.
+We introduce M-estimation methods that are valid for both of these asymptotic scenarios.
+We obtain a set of unbiased estimating functions (EF) by adjusting the concentrated conditional quasi-scores (CCQS) of the common parameters and the factor parameters, given initial observations and with factor loadings being concentrated out, to directly remove the effects of conditioning (or IVP) and concentration (or IPP) before estimation.
 Solving the resulting estimating equations gives M-estimators of both sets of parameters that possess usual asymptotic properties.
-In particular, under fixed T, they are \sqrt{n} -consistent and asymptotically normal with zero mean; under T = o(n), the M-estimators of the common parameters are \sqrt{nT} -consistent and asymptotically normal with zero mean.3
+In particular, under fixed T, they are \sqrt{n} -consistent and asymptotically normal with zero mean; under T = o(n), the M-estimators of the common parameters are \sqrt{n} -consistent and asymptotically normal with zero mean.

-For statistical inference, difficulty lies in the estimation of the variance-covariance (VC) matrix of the EF.
+For statistical inference, the difficulty lies in the estimation of the variance-covariance (VC) matrix of the EF.
 We propose to decompose the EF into a sum of n nearly uncorrelated terms.
-Outer products of these n terms together with a covariance adjustment lead to a consistent estimator of the VC matrix under both cases when T is fixed and T = o(n).
-The proposed methods are extended to accommodate unknown heteroskedasticity, time-varying spatial weight matrices, and high-order dynamic effects, high-order spatial effects, etc.
+The outer products of these n terms, together with a covariance adjustment, lead to a consistent estimator of the VC matrix in both cases where T is fixed and T = o(n).
+The proposed methods are extended to accommodate unknown heteroskedasticity, time-varying spatial weight matrices, high-order dynamic effects, high-order spatial effects, etc.